Ciprofloxacin/dexamethasone (Into the ear)

 Warnings While Using This Medicine:

-- If you have ear drainage two or more times within 6 months after you stop using the drops, tell your doctor.
+- If you have ear drainage 2 or more times within 6 months after you stop using the drops, tell your doctor.

 - Keep your ears clean and dry while you are using this medicine.
 Do not go swimming unless your doctor says it is okay.